Dhorasso/ksf_seir/README.md

 ## About
 This repository contains the implementation of a stochastic model to simulate and forecast the spread of COVID-19 in Ireland.
 The model is based on compartmental epidemiological structures and uses a sequeltial monte carlo to estimate and update state trajectories and model parameters over time.
 Link to the paper on arXiv [Link to the paper on arXiv](https://arxiv.org/abs/2408.15739)

-## Licence

-The code is freely distributed.
-If you find this code useful, please consider citing this repository.

 ## Table of Contents
 - [Introduction](#introduction)